 "I have been very lucky in my life, you have to create your own outcomes.
 The key to successful food is honesty, there has to be an honesty behind the food and you have to be honest as a chef."

 I never followed food fashions - The fashion is the season.
 I don't have an ego, I just cook for people."

 Jess' clarity regarding food is inspiring, she strips food back to the basics.
 There is no pantomime or circus, her approach is quite simple: Quality seasonal ingredients cooked well.
-A simplicity that many, unfortunatly in the food industry seem to overlook.

 "You put your positive energy into food, it doesn't matter what it is, if you are proud of something that you make, that positive energy is given to others."